sandialabs/canary/docs/source/howto/batch.rst

 ..........

 * ``-b count:N``: group tests into ``N`` batches, each having approximately the same runtime.
-* ``-b limit:T``: group tests into batches having runtime approximately equal to ``T`` seconds.
+* ``-b length:T``: group tests into batches having runtime approximately equal to ``T`` seconds.
 Human readable times, eg 1s, 1 sec, 1h, 2 hrs, etc, are accepted.

 By default, tests are batched into groups based as follows:

 1. group cases by the number of compute nodes required to run; and
-2. partition each group into batches that complete in the time specified by ``-b limit:T``.
-A default limit of 30 minutes is used if not otherwise specified.
+2. partition each group into batches that complete in the time specified by ``-b length:T``.
+A default length of 30 minutes is used if not otherwise specified.

 .. note::

-   ``-b count:N`` and ``-b limit:T`` are mutually exclusive.
+   ``-b count:N`` and ``-b length:T`` are mutually exclusive.

 Batch scheduler
 ................